The Jesus mystery

-The Gospel Of John states that Christians are born of God the Father.1 This suggests that the gender of God has been altered in the texts and that God could be a Mother.
-But if early Christian leaders have been removing evidence of God being a Mother then how they could have overlooked this?
-The answer probably is that they didn’t.
-The Gospels were written in Greek or translated into Greek.
+The Gospel Of John differs from the other gospels.
+It states that Christians are born of God the Father.1 Several similar statements can be found in the first letter of John.2 Men cannot give birth.
+Perhaps the gender of God has been obfuscated and God is a Mother.
+A question that may arise is that if the early Christian leaders have removed all the evidence of God being a Mother then how could they have overlooked this?
+The answer is that they probably didn’t.

-If the original sources from which the Gospels were compiled were oral stories or written texts in Hebrew or Aramaic, this phrase might reveal the gender of God, as being born from a male deity comes from Greek mythology and not from the Jewish tradition.
+If the original sources from which the Gospel of John was compiled were oral stories or written texts in Hebrew or Aramaic, this phrase might reveal the gender of God, as being born from a male deity comes from Greek mythology and not from the Jewish tradition and religion.
 The next question might be why?
-Such a construct could have made a great compromise at a time when many Christians still knew that God is a Mother.
+Such a construct could have made a great compromise at a time when many Christians still believed that God is a Mother.

-The Gospel of John may have been written to cater this particular need, which may have been to bridge the gap between the newly introduced doctrine of God being a Father and the widespread belief that God is a Mother.
-The letters of Ignatius of Antioch indicate that the Gospel of John was widely used in the early Syrian Christian community.5
+The Gospel of John may have been written to cater this particular need, and to bridge the gap between the Pauline doctrine of God being a Father, the Jewish doctrine that God is unobservable and unknowable by humans, and the belief that God is a Mother which may have existed with the gentile Christians.
+The letters of Ignatius of Antioch indicate that this gospel was widely used in the early Syrian Christian community.5

 A cup of milk was offered to me: and I drank it in the sweetness of the delight of the Lord.